Alexis Arquette

-Alexis Arquette (/ɑːrˈkɛt/; July 28, 1969 – September 11, 2016) was an American actress and transgender activist.
+Alexis Arquette (/ɑːrˈkɛt/ ar-KET; July 28, 1969 – September 11, 2016) was an American actress and transgender activist.
+Born in Los Angeles, she was the fourth of five children of actor and director Lewis Arquette and Brenda Olivia "Mardi" (née Nowak), an actress.
+Her siblings include actors Rosanna, Richmond, Patricia, and David Arquette.

-Born in Los Angeles, she was the fourth of five children to Lewis Arquette, an actor and director, and Brenda Olivia "Mardi" (née Nowak), an actress.
-Coming from a family deeply entrenched in the entertainment industry, Alexis was the sibling of actors Rosanna, Richmond, Patricia, and David Arquette.
-Her career began in her youth, appearing aged 12 in the music video "She's a Beauty" by The Tubes and making her screen debut in Down and Out in Beverly Hills (1986).
-Known for her versatility, Arquette often performed as a female impersonator under the name "Eva Destruction", before publicly sharing her transition process towards gender-affirming surgery.
-Her filmography includes a range of roles, from starring roles in small productions like Jumpin' at the Boneyard (1992), Things I Never Told You (1996) and I Think I Do (1997) to appearances in mainstream hits like Threesome, Pulp Fiction (both 1994), The Wedding Singer, Bride of Chucky (both 1998), She's All That (1999) and Blended (2014).
+Arquette began her career at age 12, appearing in the music video "She's a Beauty" by The Tubes (1982), and made her screen debut in Down and Out in Beverly Hills (1986).
+In the earlier part of her career she frequently performed as a female impersonator under the name "Eva Destruction".
+She later publicly shared her transition process toward gender-affirming surgery.
+Her filmography spans more than 40 films, ranging from leading roles in independent productions such as Jumpin' at the Boneyard (1992), Things I Never Told You (1996), and I Think I Do (1997), to supporting parts in mainstream releases including Threesome, Pulp Fiction (both 1994), The Wedding Singer, Bride of Chucky (both 1998), She's All That (1999), and Blended (2014).

-Arquette's personal life was marked by her vocal support for the transgender community and candor about her own transition journey, which was documented in the film Alexis Arquette: She's My Brother.
-Despite facing health challenges, including contracting HIV in 1987, Arquette continued to be an active figure in entertainment and advocacy until her death in 2016 aged 47.
+A vocal advocate for the transgender community, Arquette's transition was documented in the film Alexis Arquette: She's My Brother (2007).
+She contracted HIV in 1987 and continued working in film and television until 2014.
+She died on September 11, 2016, at the age of 47.

 Early life

-Arquette was born in Los Angeles, the fourth of five children of Lewis Arquette, an actor and director, and Brenda Olivia "Mardi" (née Nowak), a Jewish actress, poet, theater operator, activist, acting teacher, and therapist.
-Lewis's family's surname was originally "Arcouet"; Lewis's father was comedian Cliff Arquette, who went by the stage name of Charley Weaver.
+Arquette was born on July 28, 1969, in Los Angeles, California, the fourth of five children of Lewis Arquette, an actor and director, and Brenda Olivia "Mardi" (née Nowak), a Jewish actress, poet, theater operator, activist, acting teacher, and therapist.
+Lewis's family surname was originally "Arcouet"; his father, Alexis’ grandfather, was comedian Cliff Arquette, who performed under the stage name Charley Weaver.
 Arquette was distantly related to American explorer Meriwether Lewis.
-Actors Rosanna, Richmond, Patricia, and David Arquette are her siblings.
+Her siblings are actors Rosanna, Richmond, Patricia, and David Arquette.

 Career

+Early work

-In 1982, at the age of 12, Arquette's first acting gig was as "this little kid who's on a ride with all these women and whatnot" in the music video "She's a Beauty" by The Tubes.
-In 1986, Arquette made her big screen debut in an uncredited role as Alexis, the androgynous friend and bandmate of sexually ambivalent teenager Max Whiteman (Evan Richards) in Down and Out in Beverly Hills.
+In 1982, at the age of 12, Arquette made her first screen appearance in the music video "She's a Beauty" by The Tubes.
+The narrative video takes place in a carnival, and Arquette described the role as "this little kid who's on a ride with all these women and whatnot".
+In 1986, she made her big-screen debut in an uncredited role as Alexis, the androgynous friend and bandmate of sexually ambivalent teenager Max Whiteman (Evan Richards) in Down and Out in Beverly Hills.

-Arquette, in the earlier years of her career, primarily performed as a female impersonator, frequently under the name "Eva Destruction".
-Later in her career, Arquette made public that she had begun the process leading to sex reassignment surgery.
-To this end, Arquette had publicly declared that she considered her gender to be female.
+In the earlier years of her career, Arquette primarily performed as a female impersonator, frequently under the name "Eva Destruction".
+At 19, she played trans sex worker Georgette in the screen adaptation of Last Exit to Brooklyn (1989).